Andalucía: The Best of Southern Spain

-The adjacent royal chapel is Granada's top Christian sight.
-This fine building provided a fitting final resting place for Queen Isabella of Castile and King Ferdinand of Aragon who ruled during the final Reconquista victory.
-Spaniards consider this couple, the first great Spanish royals.
+The adjacent Royal Chapel is Granada's top Christian sight.
+This fine building provided a fitting resting place for Queen Isabella of Castile and King Ferdinand of Aragon, who ruled during the final Reconquista victory.
+Spaniards consider this couple the first great Spanish royals.

-The silk market, the Alcaicería, was originally across the street from its main mosque, so today it stands across from the main church.
+The silk market, or Alcaicería, was originally across the street from the main mosque, so today it stands across from the main church.
 Filled with precious goods — salt, silver, spices, and silk — it was protected within 10 fortified gates.

 Today, while a tourist trap housed in a modern reconstruction, this colorful mesh of shopping lanes and overpriced trinkets is fun to explore.

-A handy mini-bus service loops from downtown through Spain's best old Moorish quarters, the Albaicín.
-Increasingly, all over Europe, mini-buses wind locals through narrow lanes of old quarters.
+A handy minibus service loops from downtown through Spain's best old Moorish quarter, the Albayzín.
+Increasingly around Europe, minibuses wind locals through narrow lanes of old quarters.
 Tourists can hop on for a cheap and scenic joyride.

-The Albaicín, with flowery patios, and shady lanes, is a delight.
+The Albayzín, with flowery patios and shady lanes, is a delight.
 Exploring these labyrinthine back lanes and inviting neighborhood squares, you feel the Arab heritage that permeates so much of Andalucía.
-Enjoy a drink on a no name square... savor the lazy tempo of Granada life.
+Enjoy a drink on a no-name square...savor the lazy tempo of Granada life.

-A alternative community of young people, nicknamed Piede Negro or Black Feet for their basic earthiness, hangs out in the Albaicín.
+An alternative community of young people — nicknamed pie de negro, or black feet, for their basic earthiness — hangs out in the Albayzín.

 In the evening, in the hilly Sacromonte district, Gypsy families entertain tourists with colorful folkloric shows.
 These intimate concerts are performed in the very caves that once housed Granada's Gypsy community.